datastaxdevs/workshop-graphql-netflix/README.md

 ## Video tutorial with Ania Kubow
 Thank you to our wonderful friend Ania Kubow for producing the Netflix clone.
 If you are not aware of Ania and love learning about coding you should absolutely check out her YouTube channel listed below.

-While we focused on getting you up and running to production with AstraDB and Netlify, Ania's video will dig into more details on the app itself.
+While we focused on getting you up and running to production with Astra DB and Netlify, Ania's video will dig into more details on the app itself.
 Check it out to dig in more.

 [Ania's Netflix Video](https://www.youtube.com/watch?v=g8COh40v2jU)